Prof. Joshua Ondura Ogendo

 Biography

-Prof. Joshua Ondura Ogendo is an Associate Professor of Agronomy (Crop Protection: Stored Products Entomology) in the Department of Crops, Horticulture and Soils, Egerton University and currently the Deputy Vice Chancellor (Academics and Students Affairs) at Kibabii University (January 1, 2025- Present).
+Prof. Joshua Ondura Ogendo is a Professor of Agronomy (Crop Protection: Stored Products Entomology) in the Department of Crops, Horticulture and Soils, Egerton University and currently the Deputy Vice Chancellor (Academics and Students Affairs) at Kibabii University (January 1, 2025- Present).
 Prof. Ogendo holds PhD degree in Agronomy (Crop Protection: Stored Products Entomology) from Egerton University (2008), MSc degrees in Agronomy and Grain Storage Management from University of Nairobi (Kenya; 1992) and University of Greenwich (UK; 2001), respectively and a BSc degree in Agriculture from University of Nairobi, Kenya (1988).
 Prof Ogendo joined the Department of Agronomy, Egerton University, as an Assistant Lecturer in July 1997.
 Since joining Egerton University, Prof Ogendo has scaled academic, professional and administrative heights by successfully completing a second Master’s degree and a PhD degree and has defied the odds to rise to the current position of Associate Professor and Deputy Vice Chancellor (Academics and Students Affairs) at Kibabii University.

 Prior to being appointed Deputy Vice Chancellor (Academics and Affairs) at Kibabii University, Prof. Ogendo served as the Principal, Nakuru City Campus College, Egerton University (August 16, 2021-December 31, 2024); the Director, Crop Management Research Training Project, Egerton University (May 6, 2019-Aug.
 15, 2021).
 Previously Prof. Ogendo was competitively elected the Dean, Faculty of Agriculture, Egerton University in October 2014 and served for two terms (Oct.
 2014-Oct.
 2018).
 Before becoming the Dean, Prof. Ogendo had dedicatedly served as the Chairman, Department of Crops, Horticulture and Soils (CHS), the largest in terms of human capital (over 40 PhD holding staff) at Egerton University, from Jan.
 2009 to Oct.
 2014 (5⅞ years).
 During his tenure as Chair, Prof Ogendo presided over the transformation of CHS Department into one of the most vibrant and best performing departments in the University with the highest number of publications in peer-reviewed scientific journals, books and book chapters; research and community outreach grants and increased number of academic programmes.
 Prof Ogendo also served as the Coordinator (July 2012-December 2024) of the activities in the University farm in Mpeketoni Sub-County, Lamu County.